rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 categories: [Tools]
 tags: []
 image: assets/images/construction.jpg
 description: "The terminal is a developer's best friend.
-In this post we'll look at five ways to make the terminal an even better companion to your workflow."
+In this post, we'll look at five ways to make the terminal an even better companion to your workflow."
 featured: true
 hidden: true
 comments: true
 ---

 The terminal is a developer's best friend.
-In this post we'll look at five ways to make the terminal an even better companion to your workflow.
+In this post, we'll look at five ways to make the terminal an even better companion to your workflow.

 ## Why Bother with Tweaking Your Terminal?